kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 I think the language is in its final stage of preprocessing.
 I don't know what more to improve.
 I can isolate specific algorithms.
 Especially the reordering one.
 That will be a fun task.

+Is the grammar finished?
+Is everything that has been desired implemented?
+Expressions make up the largest part of the grammar in terms of sentences.
+I need to make ARG and array access recursive.
+The difficulty lies in that.